Rathfarnham: Loreto Abbey

-The mansion which now forms the centrepiece of the group was built by Mr. William Palliser about 1725.
+Loreto Abbey in Lower Rathfarnham served as the headquarters of the Institute of the Blessed Virgin Mary.
+The mansion which now forms the centrepiece of the group was built by William Palliser about 1725.
 No expense was spared in its construction and decoration, and its interior includes polished mahogany and, in one room, embossed leather wallpaper.
 William Palliser died in 1768 without issue and Rathfarnham House passed to his cousin the Rev. John Palliser, who was rector of the parish.